10 things to know about the Galleon's Passage

 He added that Government is also hiring business firm Dunn & Bradstreet to run financial checks on all parties involved.

-Imbert said the suggested name of the new vessel is the 'Galleon’s Passage’.
+Imbert said the suggested name of the new vessel was the 'Galleon’s Passage’.

 He said historically, the sea route between Trinidad and Tobago was called the Galleon’s Passage, as shown on old maps of the area.